Anna-Myzukina/Tic-Tac-Toe-OOP/README.md

 ## Description

+This is a part of a series of projects to be completed by students of Microverse.
-Build a tic-tac-toe game on the command line where two human players can play against each other and the board is displayed in between turns.
+Microverse version of Tic-Tac-Toe game.
+I Built a tic-tac-toe game on the command line where two human players can play against each other and the board is displayed in between turns.

 ## Example Game play
 <p align="center">